run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/parameters-list/configure-parametrization-voip.md

 title: Configure parametrization - VoIP
-Description: Allow setting the password for communication with the server, informing the standard communication extension for VoIP connection, among other feasible actions in order to configure the use of VoIP in CITSmart.
+Description: Allow setting the password for communication with the server, informing the standard communication extension for VoIP connection, among other feasible actions in order to configure the use of VoIP in 4biz.
 # Configure parametrization - VoIP

 VoIP (Voice over Internet Protocol) is human conversation routing using the